Causes Of Swimmer’s Ear

 Follow-up appointments with your physician are very important to monitor the progress of the infection, to repeat ear cleaning, and to replace the ear wick as needed.
 Your otolaryngologist has specialized equipment and expertise to effectively clean the ear canal and treat swimmer’s ear.

 A dry ear is unlikely to become infected, so it is important to keep the ears free of moisture after swimming or bathing.
 Removable earplugs, sometimes worn for hearing protection, can be used to keep moisture out of the ear canal.
 Q-tips should not be used for this purpose, because they may pack material deeper into the ear canal, remove protective earwax, and irritate the thin skin of the ear canal creating the perfect environment for infection.

-If you do not have a perforated eardrum, rubbing alcohol or a 50:50 mixture of alcohol and vinegar used as eardrops will evaporate excess water and keep your ears dry.
+If you do not have a perforated eardrum, rubbing alcohol or a 50:50 mixture of alcohol and vinegar can be used as eardrops to evaporate excess water and keep your ears dry.

 Before using any drops in the ear, it is important to verify that you do not have a perforated eardrum.
 Check with your otolaryngologist if you have ever had a perforated, punctured, or injured eardrum, or if you have had ear surgery.

 People with itchy ears, flaky, or scaly ears, or extensive earwax are more likely to develop swimmer’s ear.
 If so, it may be helpful to have your ears cleaned periodically by an otolaryngologist.